louiswicks/CV/README.md

 ## Louis Wickremeratne

-My biggest weaknesses is my indecision.
 When it comes to large judgements about my personal life I often struggle to act quickly, where logic lacks it takes me time to weight out my options.
-This has partly been the case during my short (albeit just starting) professional career.
+This has partly been the case during my short professional career.
 After university, I was extremely keen on getting started in the professional world and claiming some responsibility.
-I was very fortunate to work as part of two commerical teams at great organisations (W Series and the Aleto Foundation).
+I was very fortunate to work as a business development lead for commerical teams at two great organisations (W Series and the Aleto Foundation).
 We had great commercial success, generating high quality leads, cultivating healthy sales pipelines and helping these companies grow by increasing their operating incomes.

 However, at both these opportunities I felt the work was lacking something.
 I realised I had rushed into these jobs and not fully understood the type of work I loved.
-It was looking back at what I loved at school, this was problem solving.
+It was looking back at the subjects I studied at school when I realised this was solving problems.
+Understanding this is what drove me to work for a place on one of the most sought-after development bootcamps - Makers Academy.

-And then a sentence about what excites you about tech.
+What excites me the most about working in tech is that when I'm working on projects, 95% of the time, I feel like I'm part of team building something truly constructive and benefical, which makes the work 100% more rewarding and satisfiying.
+This is one of the many reasons I'm trying to purse a new career in the tech industry!

 ## Projects